Writing in English

 Statement of Intent

-At Heddington we aim to instil a genuine love of language and the written word, through a text-based approach which links closely links to the teaching of reading.
-Careful links are made across the curriculum to ensure that children’s English learning is relevant and meaningful: where appropriate linking our reading and writing to the topics being taught.
-We encourage children to see themselves as writers and take inspiration from the texts that they read and provide them with opportunities to write for different purposes.
+At Heddington we aim to instil a genuine love and feel of awe and wonder of language and the written word, through a text-based approach which links closely links to the teaching of reading.
+Careful links are made across the curriculum to ensure that children’s English learning is relevant, meaningful and aids their spirituality: where appropriate linking our reading and writing to the topics being taught.
+We encourage children to see themselves as writers and take inspiration from the texts that they read, seeing the beauty of language and provide them with opportunities to write a for different purposes.
 To support children in moving towards independent writing we provide a wide range of activities including use of film and imagery, modelled, shared and guided writing, peer editing and discussion.

 What do we want Children to Gain from English?